Updated: Feb. 8, 2016

-Planned, temporary channel blockages*
+Planned, temporary channel blockages of east navigation channel*

 *Please note, dates may change due to the dynamic, weather-dependent nature of construction.
 This page will be updated as new information becomes available.